 PPC or pay-per-click advertising ensures that the advertisers only pay if their ad gets clicks or responses instead of paying merely for displays.

 Formerly known as Google AdWords, Google Ads is a renowned platform for PPC advertising.
-However, your client may also want to show their PPC ads on other search engines like Bing.
-These platforms power the ads by prominently displaying them above and below organic search results.
+However, your client may also want to show their PPC advertising on other search engines like Bing.
+These platforms power google ads by prominently displaying them above and below organic search results.

-As the chosen agency, it’ll be your job to create these PPC ad campaigns and run them on these networks and others like Google Shopping and the Display Network.
+As the chosen agency, it’ll be your job to create these PPC advertising campaigns and run them on these networks and others like Google Shopping and the Display Network.

-Chances are that your clients want a comprehensive solution for all their paid advertising needs.
-They want to rely on you for all-inclusive online advertising campaign management.
+Chances are that your clients want a comprehensive solution for all their paid ppc advertising needs.
+They want to rely on you for all-inclusive online ppc advertising campaign management.

 Agencies that provide these managed services have a full-time staff dedicated specifically to PPC, contingent on the scope of their offerings.